Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Introduction

-\begin{itemize} \item Based on our previous work \cite{gao2022distributed}, a distributed vector field controller is proposed to guide the UAVs inside the trapezoid virtual tube.
-The proposed controller always satisfies the speed constraints, including the minimum speed constraint and the maximum speed constraint.
-The proposed controller extends the application range of the trapezoid virtual tube, which is especially suitable for the fixed-wing UAVs.
+\begin{itemize}[leftmargin=0.3cm] \item Based on our previous work \cite{gao2022distributed}, a distributed swarm controller is designed to guide multiple robots through the trapezoid virtual tube.
+The proposed controller always satisfies the maximum and minimum speed constraints, which extends the application range of the trapezoid virtual tube.

-\item The relationship between the trapezoid virtual tube and the minimum speed constraint is first presented.
+\item The relationship between the trapezoid virtual tube and the minimum speed constraint is first proposed.
 We provide a sufficient condition for the trapezoid virtual tube to ensure the safety.
-It should be noted that no restriction is necessary when there only exists the maximum speed constraint.
+No restriction is necessary if we only consider the maximum speed constraint.
 The proposed relationship also guides the planning of the trapezoid virtual tube.

-\item Different from \cite{gao2022distributed}, the static obstacle avoidance inside the trapezoid virtual tube is considered in this paper.
-Instead of directly introducing a repulsive potential function for obstacles, we divide a trapezoid virtual tube containing obstacles into several sub trapezoid virtual tubes with no obstacle inside.
-This method avoids the difficulty of the dynamic obstacle avoidance with the APF method when the minimum speed constraint is considered.
+\item Different from \cite{gao2022distributed}, the static obstacle avoidance inside the trapezoid virtual tube is achieved in this paper.
+To avoid the difficulties of convergence analysis caused by directly introducing repulsive potential functions for obstacles, we partition a trapezoid virtual tube that contains obstacles into multiple sub trapezoid virtual tubes without obstacles.
+Such a method can also adjust the obstacle avoidance behavior by parameter tuning.

 \end{itemize}